-Diving the Pacific Gas – Lying as it does on the slope of the Sunken Barrier Reef, with its stern in 43m of water, the logical way of diving the Pacific Gas wreck is to descend using the mooring line on to the bow, which is in 18m of water.
+Diving the Pacific Gas Wreck… Laying as it does on the slope of the Sunken Barrier Reef, with its stern in 43m of water.
+The logical way of diving this excellent wreck is to descend using the mooring line on to the bow, which is in 18m of water.

-The mid-section of the wreck is where the large LPG storage tanks used to be and they have left some very large holes.
-I am pretty sure that if you had the time to explore this area there would be quite a lot to see, critter wise, but I have never had the time and/or air to do this…
+The mid-section of the wreck is where the large LPG storage tanks used to be.
+They have left some very large holes… And I am sure that if you had the time to explore this area there would be quite a lot to see – critter wise.
+But I have never had the time and/or air to do that

-The advantage of the line was that it allowed you to stay relatively “shallow” on the way down, so as to conserve air & bottom time for the best part of the wreck, plus on the way back when remaining air & deco time are becoming a real issue, it got you straight to the bow and mooring line for your extended (in my experience) deco stop before surfacing.
+The advantage of the line was that it allowed you to stay relatively “shallow” on the way down.
+So as to conserve air and bottom time for the best part of the wreck.
+Plus on the way back when remaining air and deco time are becoming a real issue, it got you straight to the bow and mooring line for your extended (in my experience) deco stop before surfacing.

-The bridge is a great area to explore because all the glass in the wheelhouse was removed prior to the sinking, which allows the resident population of snapper, sweetlips, puffer & angel fish to roam around at will.
+The bridge is a great area to explore because all the glass in the wheelhouse was removed prior to the sinking.
+Which allows the resident population of snapper, sweetlips, puffer and angel fish to roam around at will.

 Plus it’s easy and relatively safe to squeeze in through the open doorways and enter the wheelhouse itself as there are no doors to worry about closing on you once inside.

-Descending further towards the stern presents a superb view back up the whole length of the ship and if you swim past the stern in open water at about 40m you can take in the tremendous vista of the wreck.
+Descending further towards the stern presents a superb view back up the whole length of the ship.
+If you swim out from the stern in to open water.
+At about 40m you can take in the tremendous vista of the wreck.

-This was “the image” I really wanted as it captures the ethos of the Pacific Gas wreck and it’s location on the slope near Horseshoe Reef.
+This was “the image” I really wanted.
+It captures the ethos of the Pacific Gas wreck and it’s location on the slope near Horseshoe Reef.

-Capturing the actual image required both us to do two deep dives and as I had to be below the stern to get the view upwards I ended up at 43m and it was quite a challenge to force my nitrogen muddled brain to work out the right balance of ambient & strobe light to achieve the correct exposure.
+Capturing the actual image required both us to do two deep dives.
+And as I had to be below the stern to get the view upwards I ended up at 43m… It was quite a challenge to force my nitrogen muddled brain to work out the right balance of ambient and strobe light to achieve the correct exposure.

-The angle that the wreck lies at makes the descent fairly easy once the depths around the stern have been sampled, as you simply head back up to the wheelhouse and then up to the bow.
+The angle that the wreck lies at makes the ascent fairly easy once the depths around the stern have been sampled.
+As you simply head back up to the wheelhouse and then up to the bow.

-If you have enough air left it’s well worth exploring around the coral encrusted winch & hatches at the bow, as there is quite a variety of critters such as ghost pipefish and leaf scorpion fish to be found there.
+If you have enough air left it’s well worth exploring around the coral encrusted winch and hatches at the bow.
+As there is a assortment of critters such as ghost pipefish and leaf scorpion fish to be found there.

-Its still about 22m around the bow, so whilst your bottom time may have expanded your remaining air has not and I am always anxious to ensure I have enough left to complete the extended safety stop on the mooring line.
+Its still about 22m around the bow.
+So while your bottom time may have expanded, your remaining air has not.
+I am always anxious to ensure I have enough left to complete the extended safety stop on the mooring line.

-Once I am at 5m and know that all I have to do is wait out my stop, I can relax and settle down to look back down on the wreck and watch the schooling jacks, snapper & sweetlips reclaim it again after the temporary visitors have departed
+Once I am at 5m and know that all I have to do is wait out my stop.
+Then I can relax and settle down to look back down on the wreck.
+And watch the schooling jacks, snapper and sweetlips reclaim it again after the temporary visitors have departed